testit-tms/api-client-golang/docs/FilterModel.md

 ### NewFilterModel

-`func NewFilterModel(createdDate time.Time, createdById string, data WorkItemSearchQueryModel, projectId string, name string, id string, isDeleted bool, ) *FilterModel`
+`func NewFilterModel(createdDate time.Time, createdById string, projectId string, name string, id string, isDeleted bool, ) *FilterModel`

 NewFilterModel instantiates a new FilterModel object This constructor will assign default values to properties that have it defined,